lukekeum/Discord-ts-boilerplate/README.md

 You can declare your own command easily in this boilerplate

+Make sure you should use arrow function or bind(this) to use "this" in function.

 > **Warning**
 > You should make your command file inside the `src/commands` folder